haonanw98/neuron_pruning/README.md

 **Prune Method**:

-​		Six pruning methods are available, including global and layer-wise pruning, and 3 method of each.
+​		Four pruning methods are available, including global and layer-wise pruning, and 2 method of each.
 The default mode is "layer-wise" and "normal" which is exactly the same as hidden code.
 If you want to change it, consider

 ```
 --pmode normal/filter/channel  --pscale layerwise/global(this is not supported yet)

+​		For the global pruning, to avoid the situation that all the channels in a layer will be prune after the initialization, consider warmup

+--gp_warm_up --gp_warm_up_epoch

 ```